Pransu-code/Bankist-Website/README.md

 # BANKIST PORTAL V1

 This is the first version V1 of this banking website, UI is 100% functional.

-Here's a comprehensive README template for your Bankist project, which you can customize as needed:

 ---

 # Bankist